 Joint health concerns are not uncommon for those with fibromyalgia and many have joint involvement of some kind.

-Effectively treating joint issues requires addressing all areas, including diet, movement, lifestyle, and better sleep strategies.
+Effectively treating joint issues requires addressing all areas, including diet, movement, emotions, lifestyle, and better sleep strategies.

 I often talk about the inflammatory factors in fibromyalgia during our videos, because there is a myth floating around that fibro is not inflammatory.